tlevine/www.thomaslevine.com/content/!/higher-power-error-statistics/index.md

 <script src="<%= @item.identifier %>script.js"></script>

 ## Values of the other number that minimize the sums of shapes
-If you play around with the plot above, you'll find one location of the red bar that yields the smallest sum of squares.
+If you play around with the plot above, you'll find one location of the pink bar that yields the smallest sum of squares.
 (The "Sum of squares" square at the bottom-right will be smallest for this situation.)
 We call this location the **mean**.